dida43/code-challenge/README.md

 ## Requirements

-User should have Maven build tool and Java (JRE or JDK, minimum version 8) installed on the system.
+User should have Maven build tool and Java (JDK, minimum version 8) installed on the system.
 It may be worth noting that the application was developed in Java 8 and tested using Apache Maven 3.6.1 on MacOS.

 ## Installation